 In this final section, we'll work on the shadow for our design.
 Also, we'll give it a color background to make it stand out.
 Get ready, we're almost there!

 Before starting, group all the pieces if you haven't done it yet.
-Now, create a rectangle with the same size as the artboard and color it with orange.
+Now, create a rectangle with the same size as the artboard and color it with the lightest blue.

 Place the background layer below all the others, either by dragging it directly on the Layers panel until it's below the others, or by right-clicking → Arrange → Send to back.
 Then, from the Layers panel, lock the background layer so that it doesn't bother us while we're working.